cocos/cocos-docs/en/physics/physics-rigidbody.md

 # RigidBody Component

 **RigidBody** is the basic object that make up a physics world, and it can make a node physically affected and react.

-The RigidBody component is invalid when using the **Builtin** physics engine.
+The **RigidBody** component is used to control the properties associated with the simulation.

 ![](img/rigidbody-prop.png)